The iPhone 12 Pro Max has outstanding cameras and deserves a spot in your pocket — if you can get it to fit

 For the past two years, whenever Apple announced a new iPhone, it also announced a larger version.
 Last year's iPhone 11 Pro Max was just a bigger 11 Pro, in the same way that this year's iPhone 12 Mini is just a smaller iPhone 12.
 But when Apple released the iPhone 7 back in 2016, it added dual-rear cameras to the bigger iPhone 7 Plus.
 Not only did this addition help distinguish the two phones, it also gave you a reason to buy an iPhone 7 Plus aside from its larger screen.

 Now in 2020, the iPhone 12 Pro Max follows in the footsteps of the 7 Plus and gets camera upgrades that none of the other iPhone 12 models have.
 At its core the iPhone 12 Pro Max, like all the phones in the iPhone 12 family, has a bunch of things going for it like a new flat-sided design reminiscent of the iPhone 5 and iPad Pro.
-It has support for 5G, an OLED screen with support for HDR, a ceramic shield covering, an A14 bionic processor, support for MagSafe wireless charging and it can be submerged to a depth of 6 meters for up to 30 minutes (that's about 19 and a half feet).
+It has support for 5G, an OLED screen with support for HDR, a ceramic shield covering, an A14 Bionic processor, support for MagSafe wireless charging and it can be submerged to a depth of 6 meters (just under 20 feet) for up to 30 minutes.
 If you want a deeper assessment of any of these features, take a look at my iPhone 12 and 12 Pro review.

 Like